Metro-Records/la-metro-councilmatic/README.md

 docker-compose run --rm app python manage.py createcachetable
 ```

+Head over to http://localhost:8000 to view the app.

 ## Making changes to the Solr schema

 Did you make a change to the schema file that Solr uses to make its magic (`solr_configs/conf/schema.xml`)?
 Did you add a new field or adjust how solr indexes data?
 If so, you need to take a few steps – locally and on the server.